 Prerequisites for New Projects

-In this guide, learn about the prerequisites for your Medusa application and storefront before deploying it to Medusa Cloud in a new project.
+In this guide, learn about the prerequisites for your Medusa application and storefront before deploying it to Cloud in a new project.

 Alternatively, you can create a project from a starter, as explained in the Create Projects guide.